michaeljennings/carpenter/README.md

 # Carpenter
-An laravel 4 package for creating html tables from models quickly and easily.
+A laravel package to create html tables from models that are sortable and can be paginated.
 ##Installation
 Include the package in your `composer.json`.